KSIV-FM: Reorganization, Webster University operation, and LCMS sale attempt

-Decision to sell KSLH

 In 1993, the school board unanimously voted to accept bids for KSLH, with a minimum asking price of $250,000.
-Of the 13 bids received by the school board, the highest bid, of $1 million, was made by the Lutheran Church–Missouri Synod, which planned to use the KSLH frequency to simulcast and expand the Christian talk and teaching on its KFUO 850 AM, a daytime-only station.
+Of the 13 bids received by the school board, the highest bid, of $1 million, was made by the Lutheran Church–Missouri Synod, which planned to use the KSLH frequency to simulcast and expand the Christian talk and teaching on its KFUO AM 850, a daytime-only station.
 Filed in February 1994, the Lutheran Church application languished for over 18 months and eventually was terminated, as the synod was facing a license challenge over hiring practices at the KFUO stations.

+KSIV-FM

 The school board, however, wound up making money on the delay.

-Bott Radio Network—KSIV-FM

-In October 1995, a second Christian buyer emerged to acquire KSLH: Community Broadcasting, Inc., the non-profit stations arm of the Bott Radio Network.
-In 1982, Bott acquired KSIV 1320 AM, licensed to Clayton, Missouri, changing it to a Christian radio station.
-The call letters stand for "St. Louis' Inspirational Voice."
-Bott paid $1.625 million to the St. Louis Board of Education for the FM station.

-Bott took over 91.5 FM in 1996.
-Under Bott, the FM call sign was changed to KSIV-FM, to match the AM station.
-The power was boosted to 85,000 watts from the previous 12,500 watts.
-The transmitter was relocated to the Crestwood master FM tower south of St. Louis in Shrewsbury, Missouri.
-The station began FM stereo broadcasts for the first time in its history.
+In October 1995, a second Christian buyer emerged to acquire KSLH: Community Broadcasting, Inc., the non-profit stations arm of the Bott Radio Network, owners of KSIV AM 1320 in Clayton since 1982, which paid $1.625 million for the license and began operating 91.5 in 1996.
+Under Bott, the newly recalled KSIV-FM relocated to the Crestwood master FM tower south of St. Louis in Shrewsbury, Missouri, and began stereo broadcasts for the first time in its history.

-For Bott Radio listeners in the St. Louis area who had trouble receiving the 1320 AM signal, or who preferred the clearer sound of FM stereo, KSIV-FM 91.5 provided a new outlet.
-The station's schedule features many of the same programs hosted by well-known national religious leaders.
-But they are heard at different times.